 - The age of your children and their relationship with each of their parents

 - Your children’s interest in continuity and stability in their home life

 - You and your co-parent’s ability to cooperate and communicate effectively

 - How custody is currently split between the parents

 - What the children prefer if they’re old enough to decide

 - If the move will present a detriment or benefit to your children

 - Whether the move is ultimately in your children’s best interests

 Call an Experienced Central Valley Child Custody Attorney

 If you are involved in a child custody battle or simply have questions regarding child custody, it is important that you have a knowledgeable attorney fighting for your rights.
-For more information or to schedule a complimentary consultation with a Central Valley child custody attorney, please call Gurjit Srai (209) 323-5558 or complete our online form.
+For more information or to schedule a complimentary consultation with a Stockton child custody attorney, please call Gurjit Srai (209) 323-5558 or complete our online form.